bymaer/assignment_clw/README.md

 ## Features
 - **Login Form**: Collects the user's email and password.
   - Email validation: Ensures the email is in a valid format.
-  - Password validation: Ensures a minimum length of 6 characters.
+  - Password validation: Requires minimum 8 characters, including at least:
+    - One uppercase letter
+    - One lowercase letter
+    - One number
+    - One special character
 - **Authentication Flow**:
   - If not logged in, the user sees the login form.
   - If logged in, the user is redirected to a welcome page showing "Hello, {email}".